HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/elements/wcm_dev_elements_ai_assistance.md

 ## Using AI-assisted sentiment analysis of content element

-1. Fill in any of text elements of the content item.
+1. Fill in any of text elements (rich text, text, or short text) of the content item.

 2. Click the **Analyze Sentiment** icon located in the lower right corner of the text element.
 A sentiment analysis result is returned based on the analysis of the content of the text element.
 The sentiment analysis result is represented by an icon on the **Body** field.